GreaterGoodCorp/SuperHelper/src/SuperHelper/Core/Config/README.md

     * `config`: The configuration of the module.

       This configuration must be a `dict` and contains JSON-serializable items only.
-Non JSON-serializable items are serialised as `None`, which may lead to data loss if not used properly.
+Non JSON-serializable items are serialized as `None`, which may lead to data loss if not used properly.

   * **Returns**: *None*